Phoenix-Finance/Phoenix-Documentation/content/community/add_fnx.md

-# How to Add FNX to Your Desktop Wallet
+# How to Add FNX to Your Wanchain Desktop Wallet

 1) Install the official Wanchain Desktop Wallet ([download here](https://www.wanchain.org/getstarted/), see wallet guides [here](https://www.explorewanchain.org/#/wallet_and_tools/wan-wallet) and [here](https://wanchain.guide/)).
 The mobile wallet is also supported but this guide only has specific instructions for adding FNX in the desktop wallet